 While discussing potential collaborations with influencers, ask them to provide key details regarding their audience demographics: age, gender, and location.
 Compare the results with the demography of your target audience to find out if they’re your potential customers.

 Don’t be shy to ask influencers to showcase their up-to-date social stats.
-There are many tools available, including NapoleonCat’s very own Data Dashboards, that help influencers build and share custom data sets illustrating the performance and statistics of their social media channels, blogs, and websites.
+There are many tools available, including NapoleonCat’s Reports, that help influencers build and share custom data sets illustrating the performance and statistics of their social media channels, blogs, and websites.
 When you receive a report like this, you know you’re working with a professional influencer.